 First and foremost, let me just say that Jericho is a natural interviewer, witty, charismatic, incisive, and knowledgeable.
 Anyone familiar with his wrestling work won’t be surprised by this, and he’s made a pretty smooth transition to podcasting.
 He’s very open about being interested in the paranormal, and even though he has a wide variety of guests, from fellow pro wrestlers to famous musicians, actors, and comedians, he has gotten a lot of them to go off the typical interview path and discuss paranormal topics, such as getting William Shatner to talk about his beliefs regarding extraterrestrials and UFOs.
 He’s not afraid to ask questions that other interviewers might avoid, and that really makes his podcast work.

-Again, this is not really a paranormal podcast, and most of his guests aren’t from the paranormal community, but he does have plenty of paranormal-centric guests.
+Again, Talk Is Jericho is not really a paranormal podcast, and most of his guests aren’t from the paranormal community.
+But he does have plenty of paranormal-centric guests.
 My favorite?
-In a fantastic crossover of wrestling and the unexplained, he had former Minnesota Governor Jesse “The Body” Ventura on the show twice already, a former wrestler in his own right and now an author on conspiracy theories.
-Ventura is fascinating to listen to, has a wealth of knowledge (he was a former Navy Seal as well), and really knows how to make the conspiracy theories sound a lot less wacky than they usually do.
+In a fantastic crossover of wrestling and the unexplained, he had former Minnesota Governor Jesse “The Body” Ventura on the show twice already.
+A former wrestler in his own right and now an author on conspiracy theories, Ventura is fascinating to listen to.
+He has a wealth of knowledge (he was a former Navy Seal as well), and really knows how to make the conspiracy theories sound a lot less wacky than they usually do.
 His political experience alone gives his stories a bit more gravitas.
 But I’ll save my praise for the Governor for another review I have in mind.
 Another great episode on conspiracy theories is the show he did with Greg Carlwood of The Higherside Chats podcast.
 More good stuff.

 There’s still plenty of paranormal episodes I haven’t listened to yet, with UFO experts and more ghost stories and the like.
-I just find myself getting wrapped up in some of his other episodes when I need a break from ghosts and goblins.
+I just find myself getting wrapped up in some of the other Talk Is Jericho episodes when I need a break from ghosts and goblins.

-Overall, this is a great podcast to check out, whether you are interested in the paranormal or not.
-There’s sure to be something for everyone here, but as someone into the paranormal, this podcast is definitely always in my playlist.
+Overall, Talk Is Jericho is a great podcast to check out, whether you are interested in the paranormal or not.
+There’s sure to be something for everyone here.
+But as someone into the paranormal, this podcast is definitely always in my playlist.